melipass/melipass/README.md

-# Welcome ✨
+# Hola ✨
-Hello!
-My name is Melissa, I'm a Computer Science and Engineering student from Santiago, Chile.
+Hi!
+My name is Melissa, my pronouns are she/her or they/them, and I'm a Computer Science and Engineering student from Santiago, Chile.
+I'm fluent in Spanish and English, and I'm also able to read Portuguese and Català.

 I've worked as a Data Engineering and Data Science Intern at [Walmart Chile](https://github.com/walmartdigital/), and I'm also part of Universidad Mayor's [Quantum Computing research group](https://www.diariomayor.cl/ciencia-um/docentes-y-estudiantes-crean-el-primer-grupo-de-computacion-cuantica-u-mayor.html).